Understanding ITIL service design

 Additionally, service design coordination manages the resources needed throughout the service design stage to ensure they are planned, scheduled, and allocated appropriately across multiple teams and projects.

-Service catalogue management
+2. Service catalog management

 • Service name and description